MadsJensen/intro_to_scientific_computing/course_description.md

 [//]: # (Course [github repo](https://github.com/MadsJensen/intro_to_scientific_computing).)

+## Criteria for participation

+University degree in medicine, dentistry, nursing, or Master's degree in other fields and/or postgraduate research fellows (PhD students and research-year students).

-## Aims ##
+## Aim ##

-To provide students with a basic understanding of the foundations of modern scientific computing, and the building blocks of data-driven workflows.
-Such an understanding is the basis for learning a programming language and making reproducible data analyses.
-The course provides

-will enable the students to

-better understand other courses using computers to handle and analyse data

-, e.g. C119: "Stata and Datadocumentation" and C171: "Introduction to MATLAB in Neuroimaging".
-Further, it will provide the students with valuable tools to either continue on another, more advanced, programming course, or self-studies.

-Start of fall semester 2017, before "_C171/16 Introduction to MATLAB in Neuroimaging_", for which the present course could become the prerequisite.
-This has already been discussed with Mikkel Bo Hansen.
+Medical professionals and other specialists now have the opportunity to gain insight into physiological mechanisms, both normal and pathological, using data driven analysis strategies that a mere 20 years ago were reserved for a select few with access to supercomputing services.
+With the proliferation of quantitative research tools, and the simultaneous commoditisation of computational power, comes a need for _all_ researchers to understand the foundations on which scientific computing is based.
+Such an understanding is the basis for learning a programming language, and enables publication of documented and reproducible data analyses.
+The aim of the present course is to equip the student with knowledge supportive of learning more specialised topics such as C119: "Stata and Datadocumentation" and C171: "Introduction to MATLAB in Neuroimaging".

 ## Learning outcomes